kddubey/nn/README.md

 # nn
 Neural network training and inference using only NumPy, vectorized.
   * AKA [micrograd](https://github.com/karpathy/micrograd) but w/ 2-D matrices
-  * AKA a transparent implementation of PyTorch's `Tensor`, assuming broadcasting and dot products are given operations.
+  * AKA a transparent (but probably not accurate) implementation of PyTorch's `Tensor`, assuming broadcasting and dot products are given operations.

 <details>
 <summary>Tips for others who want to re-implement backprop</summary>